babachir/API-rest-with-symfony2-mini-fantasy-game-/INSTRUCTIONS.md

 All the endpoints should have the same behaviour with status codes sent back to the client :

+* 200 status code when the request has been successful
-* 201 status code when the request is correct and the response has been correctly sent back
+* 201 status code when the request has been fulfilled and resulted in a new resource being created
 * 400 status code when the request is wrong (bad parameters, not a JSON payload etc...)
 * 404 status code when the resource is unavailable or does not exist